-As has been mentioned in several media reports, the total revenue collection target for the upcoming FY2021 has been projected to be around Tk.
+As has been mentioned in several media reports, the total revenue collection target for the upcoming FY2020-21 has been projected to be around Tk.
 395,000 crore.
 This target is respectively 4.5 per cent and 10.5 per cent higher compared to the original target and revised target for the ongoing fiscal year.
 However, if the revenue shortfall for the outgoing fiscal year is indeed Tk.
-125,000 crore, the growth target for FY2021 mentioned above would be a whopping 56.2 per cent higher than what we estimate to be the case for FY2020.
-Given that the highest annual revenue mobilisation growth during the last 10 years, recorded in FY2012, was about 23.3 per cent, it can be safely argued that the target set for FY2021 is also unlikely to be achieved.
+125,000 crore, the growth target for FY2020-21 mentioned above would be a whopping 56.2 per cent higher than what we estimate to be the case for FY2019-20.
+Given that the highest annual revenue mobilisation growth during the last 10 years, recorded in FY2011-12, was about 23.3 per cent, it can be safely argued that the target set for FY2020-21 is also unlikely to be achieved.
 As a matter of fact, similar concern has also been raised by the top brass of the NBR citing the revenue implications of the economic downturn originating from the COVID-19 pandemic (Prothom Alo, 2020; The Business Standard, 2020).
-In view of the above, the national budget for FY2021 must provide detailed explanation as to how the programmed revenue mobilisation target will be achieved through the proposed fiscal measures.
+Given the scenario, the national budget for FY2020-21 must provide detailed explanation of how the programmed revenue mobilisation target will be achieved through the proposed fiscal measures.
 Indeed, if the revenue mobilisation targets are not set in a realistic manner and does not reflect the reality of the situation, it will put undue pressure on the revenue collection authorities, stress the fiscal framework beyond a tolerable limit and undermine the efficacy of other relevant policy instruments.
 This will weaken the fiscal framework, result in misinterpretation of fiscal deficit and consequently put into question the veracity of financing of the fiscal deficit.